13 Best Places to visit in December in India – Beyond Goa

 Minimum duration: 5 Days

-Spiti valley is not just one of the remotest valley of the Himalayas, it is known to be one of the toughest terrains of India.
+Spiti valley is not just one of the remotest valleys of the Himalayas, it is known to be one of the toughest terrains of India.
 Barren mountains, empty distances, low-density villages, and the extreme cold that characterizes Spiti make it a difficult place to travel, and many Spiti Valley travel guides agree with this thought.

 Then why do so many people visit Spiti every year?
 Because the valley is one of the most beautiful places in the entire world.
 Imagine a white layer on top of all that I mentioned above — high peaks, vast horizons, and solitude covered under a shimmery white sheet.
 Do you see how gorgeous Spiti can get?